Jeffrey Epstein associate names unsealed in court documents

 Those listed include “alleged victims, people not accused of wrongdoing…and absent third parties.”
 Being identified through the court documents does not necessarily mean that the individual was involved in or aware of any wrongdoing by Epstein.

-The parties had until midnight on 1 January to object to the ruling, with only 10 people identified in the papers successfully arguing that their right to privacy as victims outweighs the public’s right to know their names.

-Several of the names released on Tuesday, including high-profile figures such as former US presidents Bill Clinton and Donald Trump, Microsoft founder Bill Gates, and Prince Andrew, had already been publicly tied to Epstein.
+While the filings provide a further look into the allegations raised against Maxwell and Epstein, several of the revelations had previously become public through the account of individuals at the centre of the litigation.
+Some high-profile figures, including former US presidents Bill Clinton and Donald Trump, and Prince Andrew, had already been publicly tied to Epstein.

 One of the exhibits unsealed on Wednesday included a 2015 email sent by Maxwell in which she appeared to reference Prince Andrew and Mr Clinton.